 CTIA and the wireless carriers that are signatories to the "Consumer Code for Wireless Service" have made a voluntary commitment to help consumers make informed choices when selecting their wireless service.

 Originally developed in 2003, CTIA periodically reviews the Code to ensure it reflects the industry's innovations and consumers' needs and expectations.
 The Code's signatories have adopted the principles, disclosures and practices for wireless service, including voice, messaging and data services for postpaid or prepaid consumers.
 In July 2010, the Code was updated to reflect new and increasingly popular offerings by carriers for consumers.
 The 11th point to the Code was added in October 2011, which called for providers to send postpaid customers with free usage alerts to help them avoid unexpected overage charges.
-The wireless carriers that are signatories to the code have committed to adhere to the following 11 points:
+Announced in December 2013, the Code has a section on Mobile Wireless Device Unlocking, which includes voluntary standards to assist consumers by enhancing transparency and disclosure of wireless providers' device unlocking policies.

 - Disclose Rates and Terms of Service to Consumers